Frustrations mount three weeks after Washington Department of Licensing hack

 The DOL has figured out a way to allow people to renew their licenses offline -- by manually filling out and mailing in a form that can be found on the DOL's website.

-The department is in the process of approving renewal applications but plan to start proccessing new license applications by next week, according to DOL spokesperson Nathan Olson.
+The department is in the process of approving renewal applications but plan to start processing new license applications by next week, according to DOL spokesperson Nathan Olson.

 "The frustration level is there for us," said DOL spokesman Nathan Olson.